Newark Public Library: Architecture

-The four–story Italian Renaissance-inspired Main Library building was designed by John Hall Rankin and Thomas M. Kellogg, drawing inspiration from the 15th century Palazzo Strozzi in Florence, Italy.
+The four-story Italian Renaissance-inspired Main Library building was designed by John Hall Rankin and Thomas M. Kellogg, drawing inspiration from the 15th century Palazzo Strozzi in Florence, Italy.
 Their intentions were to have the building not only serve as a library, but also as a museum, lecture hall, and gallery, that would provide cultural, as well as educational experiences in an aesthetically pleasing environment.
 The building structure includes an open center court/foyer with arches and mosaics that extended upward to a stained glass ceiling four stories high.

 Main Library expansion and renovations

 The Main Library has been renovated many times since its founding.
 In 1922 and 1931 additions was completed.
-In 1927, a mural was painted on the 2nd floor - The Fountain of Knowledge - this mural still exists today.
+In 1927, a mural was painted on the 2nd floor – The Fountain of Knowledge – this mural still exists.
 In 1949 a 10,000 square foot maintenance building was added.

 In 1952, a $1,500,000 renovation project modernized the building including covering the 2nd floor mural.
 From 1987 to 1888 another renovation took place—restoring the mural.

 In 2006, renovations were carried out in the lobby, including new front doors.
-In 2010-2011 projects included new carpeting and painting.
+In 2010–2011 projects included new carpeting and painting.
 The Philip Roth Personal Library opened in 2021.

-In Spring 2021, the library received a grant from the State Library Construction Bond Act, with a project to update an older building.
-In 2022, the Board of Trustees voted to reallocate these funds to create a new space for the New Jersey Hispanic Research and Information Center on the 3rd floor of the Main Library and create a new Technology Center on the 1st floor.
+In spring 2021, the library received a grant from the State Library Construction Bond Act, with a project to update an older building.
+In 2022, the board of trustees voted to reallocate these funds to create a new space for the New Jersey Hispanic Research and Information Center on the 3rd floor of the Main Library and create a new Technology Center on the 1st floor.
 Construction is ongoing as of 2024.